junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 In this article, we will begin by providing a basic understanding of few-shot learning, and explore some of the challenges that arise in this domain.
 It is important to note that a prerequisite for reading this article is a fundamental understanding of machine learning concepts and a willingness to explore new ideas.

-By the end of this article, readers will have a deeper understanding of the unique challenges posed by few-shot learning, and the potential applications of this technology.
+By the end of this article, readers will have a deeper understanding of the unique challenges posed by few-shot learning, and its limitations.
 We hope this article will serve as a useful guide for those interested in exploring this fascinating field.

 ### Few Shot learning
 Traditional machine learning models often require large amounts of labeled data to achieve high performance on a given task, such as sentiment analysis or named entity recognition.
 However, collecting such large amounts of labeled data can be difficult or even impossible, especially for low-resource languages or domains.